ucldc/nuxeo-component-ordering/README.md

 ## Fix component objects with no order

-The `scripts/fix_components_with_no_order.py` script assigns a `hierarchy.pos` value for each component in the database.
+The `scripts/fix_components_with_no_order.py` script assigns a `hierarchy.pos` value in the database for each component where the value is NULL.
 It also updates ElasticSearch with the same data.

 To run this script in ECS: